The 7 Main Signs & Symptoms Of Ketosis

 Fortunately, the symptoms are not permanent, and it’s a good sign that your body is now burning fat.

-Once your body has adjusted, these usually resolve within a few days—and often up to a week.
+Once your body has adjusted, these usually resolve within a few days—often up to a week.

 To ease the keto flu, drink plenty of water, increase your dietary fat intake, and consider opting for a sugar-free electrolyte drink.

-More specifically, acetone, which is released in the liver and expelled via the breath.
-This is also a chemical used in the production of nail polish remover and some paint thinners, and is expelled through urine and breath.
+Acetone is released in the liver and expelled via the breath.
+This is also a chemical used in producing nail polish removers and some paint thinners, and it is expelled through urine and breath.

 Because of the same reason, some people may notice a slightly metallic, or even fruity, taste in their mouth.

-While the bad breath may ruin your mood (or of those you interact with) but, fortunately, it also indicated that your ketogenic diet is going well.
+While the bad breath may ruin your mood (or that of those you interact with), fortunately, it also indicates that your ketogenic diet is going well.

-To mask this symptom, brush your teeth more regularly, add essential oils to water, use mouthwash, or chew on sugar-free mints.
+To mask this symptom, brush your teeth more regularly, add essential oils to water, mouthwash, or chew sugar-free mints.

 Or, simply grin and bear it.
-It’s, after all, just a question of time since the stinky odor goes away in a manner of weeks.
+It’s, after all, just a question of time as the stinks fades away.

 4. Short-Term Fatigue

-During the first few weeks—not days—you’ll feel as though you have less energy than you usually do when working out, especially when doing high impact cardio sports, such as running.
+During the first few weeks—not days—you’ll feel less energy than usual when working out, especially when doing high-impact cardio sports, such as running.

 Why?